ska-telescope/webjive/ska-webapps-react-skeleton/README.md

 If you prefer to use a docker image for your development instructions can be found on  the [official node docker image site](https://github.com/nodejs/docker-node/blob/master/README.md#how-to-use-this-image)

+All the following notes assume you are at the command prompt for your chosen environment.

 To confirm node and nmp are installed and configured correctly, both the following commands should return the relevant version number.

     > node --version